browserengineering/book/book/http.md

 If you see an error about `str` versus `bytes`, it's because you forgot to call `encode` or `decode` somewhere.

-If you run this, you'll notice that the `send` call returns a number, in this case `47`.
+If you run this in the REPL, you'll notice that the `send` call returns a number, in this case `47`.
 That tells you how many bytes of data you sent to the other computer; if, say, your network connection failed midway through sending the data, you might want to know how much you sent before the connection failed.

 To read the response, you'd generally use the `read` function on sockets, which gives whatever bits of the response have already